TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

 SimpleXMLRPCServer Objects
 --------------------------

-The :class:`SimpleXMLRPCServer` class is based on :class:`socketserver.TCPServer` and provides a means of creating simple, stand alone XML-RPC servers.
+The :class:`SimpleXMLRPCServer` kundi is based on :class:`socketserver.TCPServer` and provides a means of creating simple, stand alone XML-RPC servers.